First published in June, 2010,

 One method which I have found very helpful in such situations is to take a breath before every phrase and say that phrase silently while exhaling.
 It helps you to focus, prevents you from drifting absent mindedly through large sections, and can be very rewarding.
 By the way, in noisy crowded places, ear plugs can make a world of difference in your ability to concentrate; in noisy crowded Tokyo, I use earplugs a lot.

-Having said all that, I still encourage you to sing or say the Psalms out loud when you can.
+Having said all that, I still encourage you to sing or say the Psalms out loud when you can, even if it is so quiet that it can only be heard by yourself.
 If you are not getting much out of your devotional time, find a time and place where you can use your voice and see if it doesn't make a world of difference; it certainly does for me.
 If you pray a Psalm mentally, your mind can easily wander, but if you are using your voice, then the Psalm is entering your mind via your eyes and ears for double input.
 You might forget what you read but remember what you heard.

 I often use my voice when I'm walking and praying or reciting scripture, and I usually sing rather than just speak (setting scripture to music helps you to memorize and retain better, by the way).
 Lots of people sing to themselves when they are walking in public.
-It's funny actually; people who talk to themselves are considered odd and to be avoided, while people who sing to themselves are considered perfectly normal, and possibly in a more healthy emotional state than others.
+It's funny actually; people who talk to themselves are considered odd and to be avoided, while people who sing to themselves are considered perfectly normal.

 The dark side

 Just a word concerning some of the "darker" Psalms that ask God to punish our enemies.
-Remember that no living human being is beyond the transforming power of God's salvation.
-The apostle Paul who was originally bent on destroying the Church is a good example.
-No human being in this world can be written off as an enemy of God, or of His people.
+Remember that no living human being is beyond the transforming power of God's salvation, or can be written off as an enemy.
 Our true enemies are described in Ephesians 6:12:

 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.